You've got questions. We've got answers.

 When is recruitment?

-To join a Panhellenic Sorority at Belmont, the formal recruitment time period takes place over Fall Break weekend.
+To join a Panhellenic Sorority at Belmont, the formal recruitment time period takes place over Fall Break weekend (October 7th-10th).
 To join an Interfraternity Council Fraternity at Belmont, the formal recruitment time period takes place twice a year.
-The fall recruitment time period begins the day after Labor Day and extends to the following weekend (outside of traditional class hours).
+The fall recruitment time period begins on Labor Day and extends to the following weekend (outside of traditional class hours).
 The spring recruitment time period fluctuates based on scheduling.
 Updates and announcement about recruitment are always noted on Bruinlink.
 To submit an interest form to participate in intake for Alpha Phi Alpha Fraternity, Inc.,Delta Sigma Theta Sorority, Inc., or Phi Beta Sigma Fraternity, Inc., please contact Assistant Director of Student Engagement and Leadership Development, Sarah Rigsby.

 Do I need letters of recommendation?